inasafe/inasafe-django/README-dev.md

 ## Build your dev docker image

-This image extents the production one, adding ssh to it.
+This image extends the production one, adding ssh to it.
 You must have built the production one first!

 ```